 - There are around 2,500 Dugongs, also known as sea cows, living in the seas around Abu Dhabi, the second largest population on the planet.

-- With its idyllic climate, it is no surprise that Abu Dhabi is also home what will be the world’s largest solar power project.
+- With its idyllic climate, it is no surprise that Abu Dhabi is also home to what will be the world’s largest solar power project.
 The first part of the Shams project is already operational and can produce up to 100 MW of power.